flarehotspot/sdk-utils/core/sdk/mkdocs/docs/api/accounts-api.md

 ```

 ## HasAnyPerm
-It returns `true` if the admin account has any of the given permissions.
-It can be used to check if an admin account has any of the required permissions to access a certain part of the system.
+It returns `true` if the user account has any of the given permissions.
+It can be used to check if an user account has any of the required permissions to access a certain part of the system.
 ```go
 acct, _ := accountsApi.Find("admin")
 hasAny := acct.HasAnyPerm([]string{"admin"})